 Member States use a combination of these measures to prevent consumers from disconnection.
 A summary of those is reported in Table 2.

-67 "Measures to protect vulnerable consumers in the energy sector: an assessment of disconnection safeguards, social tariffs and financial transfers".
+&quot;Measures to protect vulnerable consumers in the energy sector: an assessment of disconnection safeguards, social tariffs and financial transfers".
 Forthcoming publication.
-Insight_E.
+Insight\E.